nickfreese/iceTray/README.md

             callback: function(){
                 //do stuff using the oaded script
             }
-            placement: document.getElementById('myNode') //Dom node selector.
+            placement: document.getElementById('myNode'), //Dom node selector.
 Script will append to this node.
-        }
+            dependencies: [0] //this request is dependent on the first request loading correctly }
     };